tc39/proposal-smart-pipelines/readme.md

 topic through its body**, resulting in the pipeline’s value.

 A pipeline’s body may be in one of two **styles**:\
-topical style and\
+topic style and\
 bare style.

-**Topical style** is the default style.
-A pipeline body in topical style forms an inner lexical scope – called the pipeline’s **topical scope** – within which a special token is bound to the value of the head; the section below explains.
+**Topic style** is the default style.
+A pipeline body in topic style forms an inner lexical scope – called the pipeline’s **topic scope** – within which a special token is bound to the value of the head; the section below explains.

 Alternatively, you may omit the topic references entirely, if the body is just a